نوع مقاله : مقاله پژوهشی

 Traditional approaches often emphasize scenic beauty or cultural assets in isolation.
 In contrast, the BTV initiative evaluates villages as integrated socio-ecological systems.
 Assessment is conducted through nine comprehensive dimensions: cultural and natural resources, cultural heritage preservation, economic sustainability, social sustainability, environmental sustainability, tourism and value chain integration, governance, infrastructure and connectivity, and health, safety, and security.

-This study represents one of the first qualitative, content-driven analyses of all BTV-designated villages globally (2021–2024).
+This study is among the first qualitative, content-driven analyses of all BTV-designated villages globally (2021–2024).
 Using a directed qualitative content analysis approach, the research identifies recurring themes and best practices embedded within the UNWTO’s evaluation framework.
-The findings aim to provide policymakers, planners, and rural communities with practical insights into how sustainable tourism
+The findings aim to provide policymakers, planners, and rural communities with practical insights into how sustainable tourism evolved into a transformative mechanism for rural development?

 Methodology